PsyTeachR/analysis-v2/docs/index.md

 <div class="small_right"><img src="images/logos/logo.png" alt="Hex sticker, orange, text: Analysis" /></div>

-Materials for the University of Glasgow School of Psychology Year 2 Research Methods and Statistics Practical Course.

 **Authors:** Phil McAleer, Carolina E. Kuepper-Tetzel, & Helena M. Paterson

 **Aim:** This course covers data skills such as R Markdown, data wrangling with tidyverse, and data visualisation with ggplot2.
-It also introduces statistical concepts such as permutation tests, Null Hypothesis Significance Testing (NHST), alpha, power, effect size, and sample size.
-Semester 2 focuses on correlations and the general linear model.
+It also introduces statistical concepts such as probabilities, Null Hypothesis Significance Testing (NHST), alpha, power, effect size, and sample size.
+The most common statistical analyses are covered in this book such as t-test, correlations, ANOVAs, and Regressions.

+**Note:** This book is currently being updated which means that chapters are being published on a rolling basis.

 **Contact:** This book is a living document and will be regularly checked and updated for improvements.
 Should you have any issues using the book or queries, please contact [Carolina E. Kuepper-Tetzel](mailto:carolina.kuepper-tetzel@glasgow.ac.uk).